ForceUniverse/dart-forcemvc/readme.md

 You can choose for a fixed locale resolver implementation or a cookie locale resolver or just implement your own handling if need.

+#### Development trick ####

+Following the next steps will make it easier for you to develop, this allows you to adapt clientside files and immidiatly see results with doing a pub build.

+	pub serve web --hostname 0.0.0.0 --port 7777 &&
+	export DART_PUB_SERVE="http://localhost:7777" &&
+	pub run bin/server.dart

 #### Example ####

 You can find a simple example with a page counter implementation [here](https://github.com/jorishermans/dart-forcemvc-example) - [live demo](http://forcemvc.herokuapp.com/)